dgiacomo/tldr/pages/common/taskwarrior-tui.md

 `/status:completed end:today`

-- get a list of tasks completed since the start of the week:
+- get a list of tasks completed since the start of week (sow) or start of month (som):

 `/status:completed end.after:sow`

 - Get list of tasks due at end of day, week or quarter (+TODAY, +WEEK, +QUARTER):

 `/+TODAY`

+- Get list of tasks completed between two dates:

+`/status:completed end.after:2022-03-04 and end.before:2022-03-15`